Medieval women's Christian mysticism: Julian of Norwich (1342 – after 1416)

 Julian of Norwich was an English anchoress at St Julian's Church, Norwich.
 Little is known of her, but she lived during the Black Death and the Great Schism.
 Julian lived in a cell which was a small house isolated from the community with few rooms and a garden used for sustenance.

 In 1373 Julian experienced the "Showings", which was a mystical experience in which numerous revelations and images were revealed to her at one time.
 In the "Showings" Julian witnessed the Crucifixion, had a conversation with Christ, then witnessed the Virgin Mary during the Annunciation, and saw an image of the devil.
 Another vision of Julian is of the Lord and a servant who in attempting to leave to do God's will stumbles and suffers in pain.
-According to Julian, the servant represents Adam and humankind, is unaware that the Lord continues to look upon the servant with grace and kindness despite his failings.
+According to Julian, the servant, who represents Adam and humankind, is unaware that the Lord continues to look upon the him with grace and kindness despite his failings.
 Julian published her visions in the 1395 book Revelations of Divine Love.

 Hildegard of Bingen (1098–1179)

-The religious career of Hildegard of Bingen began at seven when she joined her aunt Jutta, a recluse.
-Their retreat was later turned into a convent where Hildegard became a nun at fourteen.
+The religious career of Hildegard of Bingen began at seven when she went to live with her aunt Jutta, who was a recluse.
+Their retreat was later turned into a convent, where Hildegard became a nun at fourteen.
 She wrote letters, visions, prophecies, songs, and morality plays.
-She was known as a prophet to all her contemporaries such as Bernard of Clairvaux.
-Hildegard had visions since the age of five.
-According to her she experienced two types of spiritual visions: "the Living Light" in which she could see nothing and "the Shade of the Living Light" where there was a diffused radiance.
+She was known as a prophet to all her contemporaries, one being Bernard of Clairvaux.
+Hildegard had visions from the age of five.
+According to her she experienced two types of spiritual visions: "the Living Light" in which she could see nothing, and "the Shade of the Living Light" where there was a diffused radiance.

 In Scivias, published between 1151 and 1152, Hildegard recounted twenty six visions.
-A description of one her visions in Book 2 in Sciviasillustrates the form in which divine revelation manifested to her:

-"Then I saw a most splendid light, and in the light, the whole of which burnt in a most beautiful, shining fire, was the fire of a man of the sapphire colour, and that most splendid light poured over the whole of that shining fire, and the shining fire over all that splendid light, and that most splendid light and shining fire over the whole figure of the man, appearing one light in one virtue and power.
+A description of one her visions in Book 2 of Scivias illustrates the form in which divine revelation manifested to her: "Then I saw a most splendid light, and in the light, the whole of which burnt in a most beautiful, shining fire, was the fire of a man of the sapphire colour, and that most splendid light poured over the whole of that shining fire, and the shining fire over all that splendid light, and that most splendid light and shining fire over the whole figure of the man, appearing one light in one virtue and power.
 And again I heard that living Light saying to me: This is the meaning of the mysteries of God, that it may be discerned and understood discreetly what that fulness may be, which is without beginning and to which nothing is wanting, who by the most powerful strength plated all the strong places."